plusacht/ember-bootstrap-datetimepicker/README.md

 ```

 ### Brocfile.js ###
 The twitter bootstrap resources will not be imported to your resources by default.
-If you want the addon to add it you have to specify it in the `Brocfile.js`
+If you want the add-on to add it you have to specify it in the `Brocfile.js`

 ```javascript
 var app = new EmberAddon({